 3 - Medicine at school.
 If a student must take medication during the school day, the medication must be brought to the Nurse’s Office by a parent or guardian.
 Medication must be in the original pharmacy container or a sealed “over the counter” container with a written consent form from your child’s doctor.
 Two pictures of the child must be provided for identification purpose.
 One picture will be attached to the medication card and the other to the corresponding medication container.

 4 - Accidents.
 The teacher is responsible, by law, for students in his care.
-Any accident of a serious nature which occurs in the classroom, on an activity field, or on a school sponsored trip will be reported to the office.
+Any accident of a serious nature which occurs in the classroom, on an activity field, or on a school sponsored trip must be reported to the office.
 Parents will then be notified.
-Minor first aid will be given at the Health Office.
+Necessary minor first aid will be given at the Health Office.

 5 - Sports.
 Students participating in competitive sports must have a physical within the past 12 months and be certified by the school nurse for each sport.